ianalderman/ukopaas/README.md

-If you choose to use Bring Your Own Key (BYOK) you will need an existing key in a Key Vault.
-For testing purposes you can use the commands below to create a suitable key:

-az keyvault key create --vault-name $vaultName --name $keyName --size 2048 --protection software az keyvault key show --vault-name $vaultName --name $keyName --query key.kid

 # Solution Overview
 For more information about this solution, see [Azure Security and Compliance Blueprint - UK-OFFICAL Three-Tier Web Applications using Platform as a Service](https://aka.ms/??).

+For deployment this blueprint uses linked ARM Templates.
+There are a series of individual templates for each component that can be used to deploy each component indivudually, each of these templates have their own series of paramters and defaults.
+In the root folder we have azuredeploy.json, this exposes a subset of parameters which has been derived to enable a simple deployment.
+More advanced configurations can be achived via customising the templates.

 # Deploy the Solution

-These templates automatically deploy the Azure resources for a Windows based three-tier application with an Active Directory Domain architecture. **As this is a complex deployment that delivers the full infrastructure and environment, it can take up to two hours to deploy using the Azure Portal (Method 2).** Progress can be monitored from the Resource Group blade and Deployment output blade in the Azure Portal.
+As mentioned above these templates will deploy a 3 Tier architecture using Azure Platform as a Service components.
+Progress can be monitored from the Resource Group blade and Deployment output blade in the Azure Portal.

 There are two methods that deployment users may use to deploy this reference architecture.
 The first method uses a Bash script, whereas the second method utilises Azure Portal to deploy the reference architecture.
 These two methods are detailed in the sections below.